Traction therapy

 What preparations are needed before traction therapy?

-Before treatment, imaging examinations (such as X-ray or MRI) are necessary to confirm specific spinal or joint issues.
-The therapist will adjust the traction force and angle based on the patient’s weight and condition, and explain possible discomforts.
+Prior to treatment, imaging examinations such as X-rays or MRI are necessary to confirm specific spinal or joint issues.
+The therapist will adjust traction force and angle based on the patient's weight and condition, and explain possible discomfort.
 Patients should avoid eating heavily 2 hours before treatment and wear loose clothing for ease of operation.

-How can I relieve muscle soreness during traction therapy?
+How can I relieve muscle soreness during traction?

-Mild soreness after treatment is normal and can be alleviated with ice or heat packs (depending on the treatment site).
+Minor soreness after treatment is normal and can be alleviated with ice or heat packs (depending on the treated area).
 If pain persists beyond 48 hours or worsens, contact your physician immediately to adjust the traction force or frequency.
-Stretching exercises or physical therapy may be recommended to reduce discomfort.
+The doctor may also recommend stretching exercises or physical therapy to reduce discomfort.

 Can I perform daily activities or work during treatment?

-It is advisable to avoid heavy lifting, prolonged sitting, or high-impact activities (such as running or weightlifting) during treatment to prevent affecting the efficacy or worsening injury.
-Low-intensity activities like walking or aquatic exercises are acceptable, and regular reporting to the therapist is recommended for treatment adjustments.
+It is advisable to avoid heavy lifting, prolonged sitting, or high-impact activities such as running or weightlifting during therapy to prevent affecting the treatment outcome or worsening injury.
+Low-intensity activities like walking or aquatic exercises are acceptable, and regular reporting of activity status to the therapist is recommended for treatment adjustments.

-How is the number and total duration of traction sessions determined?
+How is the number of sessions and total duration of traction therapy determined?

 The number of sessions depends on the severity of the condition.
 Mild disc protrusions may require 6-12 sessions, while more severe cases may need longer.
 Each session lasts approximately 20-40 minutes, with dynamic adjustments based on patient response.
 After completing the course, rehabilitation exercises are recommended to prolong the effects.